hanzhang0116/hzpa-dprive-xfr-over-tls/draft-ietf-dprive-xfr-over-tls.md

 * to obfuscate the actual size of the transferred zone to minimised information leakage about the entire contents of the zone.
-* to obfuscate the incremental changes to the zone between SOA updates to minimise information leakage about zone update activity and growth.
+* to obfuscate the incremental changes to the zone between SOA updates to minimize information leakage about zone update activity and growth.

-Note that the re-use of TLS connections for transfers of multiple different zones would complicate any attempt to analyse the traffic size and timing to extract information.
+Note that the re-use of TLS connections for transfers of multiple different zones would complicate any attempt to analyze the traffic size and timing to extract information.

-Note that deducing information about the the above from zone transfer sizes is dependant on whether and how the zone is DNSSEC signed, but this information can normally be obtained by directly querying the authoritative server.
+Note that deducing information about the the above from zone transfer sizes is dependent on whether and how the zone is DNSSEC signed, but this information can normally be obtained by directly querying the authoritative server.
 In the absence of DNSSEC deducing zone sizes from AXFRs is straight forward.

 A simplistic option, following the premise of the Block-Length Padding strategy recommended in [@RFC8467], would be to specify